babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.HTML Cloud SDK for .NET.md

 - Load data from local file to populate HTML document template.
 - Use request body to populate HTML document template.
 - Convert HTML page to numerous other file formats.

+## New Features in Version 19.11.0

+- Added following SEO analysis points in the current version:
+  - detection of broken links.
+  - validation of e-mail addresses.
+  - checking of `IMG` tags for the absence of `ALT` attribute.
+  - checking for duplicated `H1` elements.

+For the detailed notes, please visit [Aspose.HTML Cloud 19.11 Release Notes](https://docs.aspose.cloud/display/htmlcloud/Aspose.HTML+Cloud+19.11+Release+Notes).

 ## Read & Write HTML Formats